kylebyte/StarBase/README.md

 # StarBase
-A collection of yolo scripts for use in StarBase created by github.com/kylebyte
+A collection of yolol scripts for use in StarBase created by github.com/kylebyte